Ivan Poddubny: Personal life

 His first wife, Antonina, cheated on him and ran away with another, stealing his gold medals.
 Antonina later regretted her actions and attempted to return, but Ivan would not forgive her.

 According to the director of the Krasenivka museum, Ivan had three sisters (Motrona, Maryna, and Yevdokiya) and three brothers (Omelyan, Mykyta, and Mytrofan).
 The fate of Omelyan and Mykyta is unknown, while Mytrofan continued to live in Krasenivka where he died in 1966.
 The last relative of Ivan Poddubny who lived in Krasenivka was his granddaughter Hanna Zakharivna who died sometime before 2011.
 It is also known that both Motrona and Maryna had three children each, yet the most close relations Ivan kept with his youngest sister Yevdokiya and was as godfather of her daughter Mariya.
 Eventually, Yevdokiya moved to the neighboring village of Bohodukhivka and later to Zolotonosha.

-Ivan's father name was Maksym Ivanovych Piddubny.
-According to the Krasenivka museum, Ivan Piddubny's height was 180 cm, his weight was 118 kg, his biceps girth was 44 cm, and his neck was 60 cm thick.
+Ivan's father name was Maksym Ivanovych Poddubny.
+According to the Krasenivka museum, Ivan Poddubny's height was 180 cm, his weight was 118 kg, his biceps girth was 44 cm, and his neck was 60 cm thick.

 Among Poddubny's friends was Dmytro Yavornytsky who lived in Dnipropetrovsk (Yekaterinoslav).